• Home /

 Twelve factors make up your mortgage rate.

-Some factors are within your control, such as the state you buy your home in and your FICO credit score.
-Other factors are outside your control, such as inflation rates.
+Some factors are within your control, such as the state in which you buy your home and your FICO credit score.
+Other factors are outside your control, such as Wall Street’s attitude on mortgage markets.

 The starting point for all mortgage rates is a Wall Street instrument called mortgage-backed securities (MBS).